Information Design for Congested Social Services: Optimal Need-Based Persuasion: Mechanism Comparisons

-To show the final part of the theorem, suppose the full-information mechanism is Pareto-dominant within the class of admission policies $\Pidb$.
-Consider the admission policy with threshold $m_\fim -1$.
-In Lemma~\ref{lem:unimodal} (see Appendix~\ref{ap:structure}), we show that $W_\high(x)$ is strictly decreasing in the threshold $x$.
-Hence, we have $W_\high(m_\fim-1) > W_\high(m_\fim)$.
-Since the full-information mechanism is Pareto-dominant within $\Pidb$, this implies $ W_\low(m_\fim) > W_\low(m_\fim -1)$.

-Conversely, suppose $W_\low(m_\fim) > W_\low(m_\fim -1)$.
-In Lemma~\ref{lem:unimodal}, we also show that $W_\low(x)$ is unimodal, i.e, $W_\low(x)$ is increasing for small $x \in \reals_+$ and decreasing otherwise.
-The unimodality then implies that for all $0 \leq \hat{x} < m_\fim$, we have $W_\low(\hat{x}) < W_\low(m_\fim)$.
-Thus, no admission policy with threshold $\hat{x} < m_\fim$ Pareto dominates the full-information mechanism.
-Since any admission policy that is not Pareto-dominant is dominated by some threshold policy with threshold less than or equal to $m_\fim$, we obtain that the full-information mechanism, with threshold $m_\fim$, is Pareto-dominant within the class $\Pidb$ of admission policies. \Halmos\endproof

-Next, we obtain the following dichotomy for the no-information benchmark. \begin{theorem}[Information design vs. no-information] Exactly one of the following two statements holds: \begin{enumerate} \item the no-information mechanism $\nim$ is Pareto-dominant within the class of admission policies; \item there exists a signaling mechanism that Pareto-dominates the no-information mechanism. \end{enumerate} Further, the first case occurs if and only if all type-$\low$ users choose their outside option under the no-information mechanism. \end{theorem} The preceding result neatly breaks the analysis into two cases.
-In the first case, even if no other type-$\low$ users join the queue, the outside option is more desirable for a type-$\low$ user.
-In other words, a type-$\low$ user does not need much persuasion to forego the social service and avail the outside option.
-In such instances, any information shared by the service provider would only induce some type-$\low$ user to join the queue and hence reduce type-$\high$ users' welfare.
+Next, we obtain the following dichotomy for the no-information benchmark. \begin{theorem}[Information design vs. no-information] Exactly one of the following two statements holds: \begin{enumerate} \item the no-information mechanism $\nim$ is Pareto-efficient within the class of admission policies; \item there exists a signaling mechanism that Pareto-dominates the no-information mechanism. \end{enumerate} Further, the first case occurs if and only if all $\low$-type users choose their outside option under the no-information mechanism. \end{theorem} The preceding result neatly breaks the analysis into two cases.
+In the first case, even if no other $\low$-type users join the queue, the outside option is more desirable for a $\low$-type user.
+In other words, a $\low$-type user does not need much persuasion to forego the social service and avail the outside option.
+In such instances, any information shared by the service provider would only induce some $\low$-type user to join the queue and hence reduce $\high$-type users' welfare.
 Barring this exception, information design proves effective in improving welfare of both types over the no-information mechanism.
-Tying back to Proposition~\ref{prop:info-design-power}, we obtain that for all type-$\low$ users to choose their outside option under the no-information mechanism, the system must be already overwhelmed by type-$\high$ users, as captured by the condition $\lambda_\high \geq \bar{\Lambda}_\high$ on the arrival rate of type-$\high$ users. \proof{Proof of Theorem~\ref{thm:no-info-comparison}.} Recall that under the no-information mechanism, a type-$\low$ users joins the queue with a fixed probability $p^\nim \in [0,1]$ irrespective of the queue-length upon arrival.
+Tying back to Proposition~\ref{prop:info-design-power}, we obtain that for all $\low$-type users to choose their outside option under the no-information mechanism, the system must be already overwhelmed by $\high$-type users, as captured by the condition $\lambda_\high \geq \bar{\Lambda}_\high$ on the arrival rate of $\high$-type users.